All posts

 What is the difference between a virtual office and a virtual mailbox?

-A virtual mailbox ($10-50/mo) provides mail scanning, forwarding, and a mailing address.
-A virtual office ($49-300/mo) adds a staffed commercial business address, phone number with live receptionist, and on-demand meeting room access.
+A virtual mailbox ($10-50/mo) gives you mail scanning, forwarding, and a mailing address.
+A virtual office ($49-300/mo) adds a staffed commercial address, phone number with live receptionist, and meeting room access.
 Both register as CMRAs with USPS.
-Both addresses are flagged in the ZIP+4 database.
-The functional difference is phone service and meeting rooms, not banking compatibility.
+Both get flagged in the ZIP+4 database.
+The real difference is phone service and meeting rooms, not banking compatibility.

-Can I use a virtual office address to open a Mercury bank account?
+Can I use a virtual office address to open a Mercury account?

-Mercury's application requires a physical address that is not a PO box, virtual address, CMRA, mail center, or registered agent address.
-All three major virtual office providers (Alliance, Regus, Davinci) are CMRA-registered, and their addresses are flagged in the USPS database that Mercury checks during verification.
-Some founders report success using a virtual office as the legal address while providing a separate physical address for the "where does your team work" field, but this is not a reliable path.
+Probably not.
+Mercury requires a physical address that is not a PO box, virtual address, CMRA, mail center, or registered agent address.
+All three providers here are CMRA-registered.
+Some founders report success using a virtual office as the legal address while providing a separate physical address for the "where does your team work" field, but this is inconsistent.

 Do I need a US SSN to get a virtual office?

-No. Alliance, Regus, and Davinci all accept non-US applicants without a Social Security Number.
-All require USPS Form 1583 completion with two forms of government-issued ID.
-Alliance offers online digital notarization during checkout.
-Davinci and Regus may require separate notarization arrangements — verify with the specific location whether remote or online notarization is available for international clients.
+No. All three accept non-US applicants without an SSN.
+You will need USPS Form 1583 with two forms of government-issued ID.
+Alliance handles notarization online during checkout.
+For Davinci and Regus, check with the specific location whether remote notarization is available.

 What is CMRA and why does it matter for banking?

 CMRA stands for Commercial Mail Receiving Agency.
-Any business that receives mail on behalf of third parties (virtual mailboxes, virtual offices, UPS Stores, FedEx Office) is required to register as a CMRA with USPS.
-CMRA registration flags the address in a national database (ZIP+4).
-Banks, payment processors (Stripe), and marketplace platforms (Amazon) query this database during identity verification and may reject applications using CMRA-flagged addresses.
-The flag is on the address itself, not on the business using it.
+Per the USPS Domestic Mail Manual, any business receiving mail on behalf of third parties (virtual mailboxes, virtual offices, UPS Stores, FedEx Office) must register as a CMRA.
+Registration flags the address in the national ZIP+4 database.
+Banks, Stripe, and marketplace platforms like Amazon query this database during identity verification.
+The flag is on the address, not on your business.

 Which virtual office provider includes registered agent service?

-Only Davinci, through its partnership with Legalinc, offers registered agent service in all 50 states as part of its virtual office relationship.
-Alliance and Regus do not offer registered agent services.
-Northwest Registered Agent operates in the opposite direction — it is primarily a registered agent that also offers virtual office service ($29/mo) with an included lease document.
+Only Davinci, through Legalinc, offers registered agent service in all 50 states as part of its virtual office package.
+Alliance and Regus do not.
+Northwest Registered Agent comes at it from the other direction: primarily a registered agent that also offers virtual office service ($29/mo) with a lease document included.

 Key Takeaways

-• All three major virtual office providers (Alliance, Regus, Davinci) are CMRA-registered, and their addresses are flagged in the USPS ZIP+4 database that banks check during KYC verification.
+• All three providers are CMRA-registered.
+Their addresses are flagged in the USPS ZIP+4 database that banks check during KYC.

-• Alliance is the only provider offering true month-to-month terms with no setup fee (from $49/mo).
-Regus and Davinci both require 6-month minimum commitments.
+• Alliance is the only one with true month-to-month terms and no setup fee (from $49/mo).
+Regus and Davinci both lock you in for 6 months.

-• Davinci is the only major provider bundling registered agent service (all 50 states via Legalinc) with virtual office service, making it a one-stop formation + address solution.
+• Davinci is the only one bundling registered agent service (all 50 states via Legalinc) with virtual office, making it the single-vendor formation + address option.

-• None of the three providers issue lease agreements or utility bills — the documents that Mercury, Relay, and Stripe accept for address verification.
-This is the structural limitation that virtual office marketing does not disclose.
+• None of the three issue lease agreements or utility bills.
+Mercury, Relay, and Stripe all want those documents.
+Virtual office marketing pages do not mention this.

-• Northwest Registered Agent ($29/mo) includes a real month-to-month lease document, making it the lowest-cost option that can satisfy bank KYC requirements — though with fewer locations and no meeting room access.
+• Northwest Registered Agent ($29/mo) includes a real lease document and costs less than any option here, though with fewer locations and no meeting rooms.

 References